invariant-labs/protocol/docs/docs/eclipse/user_guide/how_to_add_liquidity.md

 ![line chart](/img/docs/app/not_existing_pool.png)

 It can happend that the pair of tokens that you have chosen not exist in any pool.
 In that case you can create it first.
-It's important to keep in mind, that estimated cost of creating a new pool is **0.1 SOL**
+It's important to keep in mind, that estimated cost of creating a new pool is **0.001060009 ETH**

 The creation process for a new pool is similar to adding liquidity to an existing one, but with two key differences.
 First, you won't see a preview chart of the liquidity range.
 Second, **you'll need to specify the starting price ratio for your chosen token pair**.
 It's recommended to check the global market price to ensure an accurate value.